Lindsay Taylor & Brian Nelson

 Santa Fe, NM 87505

 Casual!
 Seriously.
 This wedding will be outdoors in a mountain meadow, so wear comfortable shoes and clothing.
-The temperatures in Glorieta in October can be in the mid-60s to 70s during the day and plummeting to the low 40s when the sun goes down.
+Early October temperatures in Glorieta can be in the mid-60s to 70s during the day and plummeting to the low 40s when the sun goes down.
 Bring a jacket and leave your high heels at home.

 We want you to have the best time and if that means leaving the kids with a sitter, we approve.
 We know a bunch of fantastic babysitters in town, and would be happy to connect you to them!
 Email Lindsay for info.

-For those of you who’d like a hot shower and a soft bed, there are many lodging options in Santa Fe.
+For those of you who’d like a hot shower and a warm bed:

 There is a large amount of Airbnb options in Santa Fe.
 If you’re interested in sharing a house with strangers to save some money, email Lindsay.
 All of our friends and family are pretty cool, don’tcha know.